-By Deborah Bloom Forest Grove Leader
+By Deborah Bloom For The Argus

-he bronzed, grooved figurine tail might not look like much, but even after 45 years, Pacific University alumnus Don Metzger felt uneasy about giving it back.
+The bronzed, grooved figurine tail might not look like much, but even after 45 years, Pacific University alumnus Don Metzger felt unersy about giving it back.
+"You think people are

 "You think people are just going to grab it from you and run with it, like they did in the '60s," Metzger said.
 "That was just the nature of Boxer."